 with a football trophy to mark his appreciation of the two terms hospitality offered to his

 four junior classes.
-The role at year end was 330, which rose to 446 with a new intake of
+The roll at year end was 330, which rose to 446 with a new intake of

-By Easter 1966 the role was 481.
+By Easter 1966 the roll was 481.
 Parents, Governors and County Inspectors were involved

 throughout the year in discussions about the proposed extensions to the school.
 Headteacher